bccp/nbodykit/README.rst

 Each takes a few 'datasource' strings that specify the format of the inputs; most are documented in '-h' as well.
 Additional datasource plugins can be added with '-X' commandline arguments.
 Some examples are in contrib/ directory.

+All tools are parallel, and run with Message Passing Interface (MPI).

 Examples
 --------